-We can list keys creted and saved in the current system with the
+We can list-keys created and saved in the current system with the

 --fingerprint option.
-We should provide some search term to this option like the email address or individual name etc. In this example we will search with email address
+We should provide some search terms to this option like the email address or individual name etc. In this example, we will search with the email address

 $ gpg --fingerprint ibaydan

---send-keys to provide fingerprint of the key we want to register.
+--send-keys to provide a fingerprint of the key we want to register.

 $ gpg --keyserver gpg.mit.edu --send-keys 003D114F

 In some cases, we may want to print the key in a more readable format like ASCII.
 This will be useful if we want to distribute our public key with email or similar ways.
 We will use